-- 2.5.2.1 When an existing customer closes one account and opens another or enters into a new agreement to purchase products or services, there is no need to verify the identity or address for such a customer unless the name or the address provided does not tally with the information in the financial institution's records.
-However, procedures are required to be put in place to guard against impersonation fraud.
+New Business for Existing Customers.
+2.5.2.1.
+When an existing customer closes one account and opens another or enters into a new agreement to purchase products or services, there is no need to verify the identity or address for such a customer unless the name or the address provided does not tally with the information in the financial institution's records.
+However, procedures are required to be put in place to guard against impersonation or fraud.
 The opportunity of opening the new account should also be taken to ask the customer to confirm the relevant details and to provide any missing KYC information.
-This is particularly important: - if there was an existing business relationship with the customer and identification evidence had not previously been obtained; or - if there had been no recent contact or correspondence with the customer within the past three months; or - When a previously dormant account is re-activated. - 2.5.2.2 In the circumstances above, details of the previous account(s) and any identification evidence previously obtained or any introduction records should be linked to the new account-records and retained for the prescribed period in accordance with the provision of this Manual.
+This is particularly important:

-2.5.3 Certification of Identification Documents
+- · if there was an existing business relationship with the customer and identification evidence had not previously been obtained; or - · if there had been no recent contact or correspondence with the customer within the past three months; or - When a previously dormant account is re-activated. - 2.5.2.2.
+In the circumstances above, details of the previous account(s) and any identification evidence previously obtained or any introduction records should be linked to the new account-records and retained for the prescribed period in accordance with the provision of this Regulation. - 2.5.3.1.
+In order to guard against the dangers of postal-interception and fraud, prospective customers should not be asked to send by post originals of their valuable personal identity documents such as international passport, the trivers thereoners. - 2.5.3.2.
+Where there is no face to face contact with the customer and documentary evidence is required, copies certified by a lawyer, a stary public/court or competent jurisdiction, banker, accommend senior public servan or their contralent in the private sector should be obtained.
+The person undertaking the certification must be known and capable of being contacted if necessary. - 2.5.3.3 In the case of foreign nationals, a copy of international passport, national identity card or documentary evidence of his/her address is required to be certified by:

-2.5.3.1 In order to guard against the dangers of postal-interception and fraud, prospective customers should not be asked to send by post originals of their valuable personal identity documents such as international passport, identity card, driving licence, etc.
+the embassy, consulate or high commission of the country of issue;

-- 2.5.3.2 Where there is no face to face contact with the customer and documentary evidence is required, copies certified by a lawyer, notary public/court of competent jurisdiction, banker, accountant, senior public servant or their equivalent in the private sector should be obtained.
-The person undertaking the certification must be known and capable of being contacted if necessary. - 2.5.3.3 In the case of foreign nationals, the copy of international passport, national identity card or documentary evidence of his/her address is required to be certified by: - the embassy, consulate or high commission of the country of issue; or - a senior official within the account opening institution; or - a lawyer, attorney or notary public. - 2.5.3.4 Certified copies of identification evidence are to be stamped, dated and signed "original sighted by me" by a senior officer of the financial institution.
+- at amore official within the account opening institution; or - a lawyer, attorney or notary public. - 2.5.3.4.
+Certified copies of identification evidence are to be stamped, dated and signed "original sighted by me" by a senior officer of the financial institution.
 Financial institutions are required to always ensure that a good production of the photographic evidence of identity is obtained.
-Where this is not possible, a copy of evidence certified as providing a good likeness of the applicant could only be acceptable in the interim.
+Where this is not possible, a copy of evidence certified as providing a good likeness of the applicant could only be acceptable in the interim. - 2.5.4.1.
+Records of the supporting evidence and methods used to verify identity are required to be retained for a minimum period of five years after the account is closed or the business relationship ended. - 2.5.4.2.
+Where the supporting evidence could not be copied at the time it was presented, the reference numbers and other relevant details